actonbp/leader_personality/README.md

 - Statistical analysis and visualization
 - Focus on Big Five personality traits, especially neuroticism

+## Development Tools 🛠️

+This project was developed with the assistance of:
+- Cursor IDE and its integrated AI capabilities
+- Large Language Models (LLMs) for code generation and optimization
+- GitHub Copilot for code suggestions
+These tools helped streamline development while maintaining code quality and best practices.

 ## Key Features 🌟

 - Automated speech processing pipeline